rhyswynne/easy-digital-downloads-taxamo-integration/readme.md

 Credits
 =======
+1.2
+---
+Thanks to [Eric Daams](http://164a.com/) for his work on this update!

 1.1
 ---
 * Thanks to [Sami Keijonen](https://github.com/samikeijonen) from [Foxland](https://foxland.fi/) for a lot of work on 1.1, as well as a Finnish Translation.